 These features will just be highlighted here and will be taken up in detail in later posts.

 - During installation only, you’ll come across the new Betta fish seen in Windows beta versions.
 And this will be seen when you start your system.

-- Many users didn’t like the removal of Start Button in Windows 8, so listening to its users, Microsoft has now provided a Start button, which gets a color on mouseover and gleams and color can be changed too via accent color in Personalization.
+- Many users didn’t like the removal of the Start Button in Windows 8, so listening to its users, Microsoft has now provided a Start button, which gets color on mouseover and gleams and color can be changed too via accent color in Personalization.

-- If for some reason, you don’t like the Start Screen, you can boot directly to desktop – another feature many had requested.
+- If for some reason, you don’t like the Start Screen, you can boot directly to the desktop – another feature many had requested.
 And you can even change your Start Screen to show as All Apps screen.

-- You’ll immediately notice that Tiles of different sizes are visible on the Start Screen, which now has more tile sizes to choose thus making efficient use of Start Screen.
+- You’ll immediately notice that Tiles of different sizes are visible on the Start Screen, which now has more tile sizes to choose thus making efficient use of the Start Screen.